-INSTALLATION OF 4 PRONG "TYPE IV" PLUG TO TROLLING MOTOR AND BATTERY CHARGER in the rear storage area.
+INSTALLATION OF 4 PRONG "TYPE IV" PLUG TO TROLLING MOTOR AND BATTERY CHARGER

 The Type IV plug is not designed for direct attachment to bare wires.
 All wires must be terminated with a #10 ring terminal of the appropriate wire gauge size.
 When assembling plug, insure that two cover screws pass through grooves in plug body.